james-smedley-workshop

 Shutter speed is the prime variable that controls how moving water will look.
 We have a choice of freezing the action with a fast shutter speed, blurring movement with a slow shutter speed or using a shutter speed somewhere in the middle for less pronounced blur.

-At the other extreme, the image of water wrapping around mossy rocks was shot with a 2-second exposure that gives the water a blurred and silky look.
+For instance, the image of water flowing into a water bottle is frozen with a 1/750 of a second exposure.
+At the other extreme, the image of water wrapping around mossy rocks was shot with a 2-second exposure giving the water a blurred and silky look.

 james-smedley-moving-water